 The first lesson everyone learned in the advent of COVID-19 was that we must avoid greeting each other through handshakes and keep safe distances.
 Through the year customers and employees became acquainted with the touchless service.
 This shifted a lot of technological research to how we can continue serving customers and meeting their needs in a touchless economy.

-A good example is the technology giant NEC that developed a solution called Smart Guest check-in solution, that respects industry health and safety standards by enabling a touchless interaction.
+A good example is the technology giant NEC which developed a solution called Smart Guest check-in solution, that respects industry health and safety standards by enabling a touchless interaction.
 The solution does not only reduce waiting time but also unnecessary contact between guests and hotel staff.

-During the 2020 pandemic Chinese retailers developed a touchless retail system.
+During the 2020 pandemic, Chinese retailers developed a touchless retail system.
 Creating a new way of serving customers while making virtual all customer service that was previously physical.
-With touchless retail, products are commanded through smartphones, payments done through smartphones, robotics and automation used in order fulfilment with minimal human intervention and automated drop off or pick up stations created in buildings or communities.
+With touchless retail, products are commanded through smartphones, payments done through smartphones, robotics and automation used in order fulfilment with minimal human intervention and automated drop-off or pick up stations created in buildings or communities.

 While we see these as measures put in place to cope with the pandemic, these innovations have come to stay and are creating new customer needs and expectations.
-The post COVID era beginning from 2021 will see a progression in such touchless technologies which will improve and promote self service and remote customer interactions.
+The post COVID era beginning from 2021 will see a progression in such touchless technologies which will improve and promote self-service and remote customer interactions.